TRON-Bioinformatics/k4neo/README.md

 k4neo is a package to leverage the information provided by large transcriptomic databases by using powerful k-mer indexing methods to annotate the expression of novel (neo)antigen target sequences in healthy tissues.

-k4neo requires only a sequence of interest and optionally a custom position and length of the query sequence.
-The input data is annotated with expression in different tissues, developmental and disease states.
+k4neo requires a sequence of interest and optionally a custom position and length of the query sequence.
+The input data is annotated with expression in different tissues, developmental- and disease-states.
 We support multiple state of the art k-mer indexing methods and provide for Kmindex and Raptor pre-built indices of a collection of 1,663 non-cancerous (healthy) tissue samples from SRA, GEO and ENCODE.
 At it's core k4neo consists of an annotation package that handles manually curated metadata